 |Late treatment||insulin, diet, exercise (occasionally pills)||insulin, pills, diet, exercise||insulin, pills, diet, exercise|

-* may occur at any age if all antibody positive cases are included, ie Type 1 and Type 1.5
+* may occur at any age if all antibody-positive cases are included, ie Type 1 and Type 1.5

 Type 1 Diabetes

-In the early 1980s a breakthrough showed that early onset diabetes, now called Type 1 was actually an autoimmune disease in which the body destroyed its own beta cells.
-Antibodies produced by the immune system signaled a clear cause that distinguished it from adult onset diabetes.
+In the early 1980s, a breakthrough showed that early-onset diabetes, now called Type 1 was actually an autoimmune disease in which the body destroyed its own beta cells.
+Antibodies produced by the immune system signaled a clear cause that distinguished it from adult-onset diabetes.

 Type 1 or insulin-dependent diabetes mellitus (IDDM) appears primarily in childhood or adolescence with excessive thirst and urination, loss of weight, and extremely high glucose levels.
 Other than the recent weight loss, a relatively normal weight is typical when Type 1 diabetes starts.
 Type 1 occurs in 7 to 22% of all people who have diabetes (See Type 1.5 below).
 Treatment for this type revolves around replacing the missing insulin delivery with an insulin pump or injections t match diet and exercise.

-Many interventions are being attempted to stop the progressive loss of beta cells that is seen in Type 1 diabetes.
+Many interventions are being attempted to stop the progressive loss of beta cells that are seen in Type 1 diabetes.
 Antibodies can often be detected a couple of years before glucose levels rise sufficiently for a diagnosis, and some children with antibodies do not develop Type 1 diabetes.
 When antibodies are present, there is a 68% probability of developing Type 1 diabetes, and the presence of multiple autoantibodies has the highest predictive value for Type 1 diabetes.1

 Type 1.5 or LADA

-The older term of “juvenile onset” is no longer used because so many people develop Type 1 as adults.
+The older term “juvenile-onset” is no longer used because so many people develop Type 1 as adults.
 Unfortunately, many Type 1 adults do not immediately require insulin for treatment and are often mistakenly told they have Type 2 diabetes.
 One in every seven to ten people diagnosed as having Type 2 diabetes actually have antibodies that indicate they have the slower form of Type 1 diabetes found in adults called Type 1.5 or LADA (latent autoimmune diabetes in adults).
-Here, the diabetes develops more slowly because adults often have fewer antibodies destroying the beta cells.
+Here, diabetes develops more slowly because adults often have fewer antibodies destroying the beta cells.
 They can often be treated with oral medications at first because insulin production may continue for a few years.
 Early treatment with insulin, however, is an advantage in that it “rests’ the beta cells and prolongs insulin production.
-With retention of internal insulin production, glucose levels are easier to control for more years.
+With the retention of internal insulin production, glucose levels are easier to control for more years.

 Those with Type 1.5 diabetes number about 2 million people in the U.S., about double the million or so people with Type 1 diabetes.
 The only difference from Type 1 is that there are typically only one or two antibodies present in the blood, rather than three or more.
 The most common antibody found in Type 1.5 diabetes is the GAD-65 or glutamic acid decarboxylase antibody (See Table 24.1).

 Type 1.5 differs from Type 2 in that insulin resistance is often not involved.
-Compared with Type 2 diabetes, Type 1.5 starts about 15 years earlier (average age 46 rather than 61), excess weight and insulin resistance are usually not involved, and there is often a family history of other autoimmune disease.2 Type 1.5 should be suspected when an adult does not show other classic signs of Type 2 diabetes, such as high triglyceride levels, low HDL levels, abdominal obesity, or a family history of high blood pressure or gout.
-When glucose levels are controlled, they usually do not have the high risk for cholesterol, blood pressure, or cardiac and vascular problems typically found in true Type 2 diabetes.
+Compared with Type 2 diabetes, Type 1.5 starts about 15 years earlier (average age 46 rather than 61), excess weight and insulin resistance are usually not involved, and there is often a family history of other autoimmune diseases .2 Type 1.5 should be suspected when an adult does not show other classic signs of Type 2 diabetes, such as high triglyceride levels, low HDL levels, abdominal obesity, or a family history of high blood pressure or gout.
+When glucose levels are controlled, they usually do not have a high risk for cholesterol, blood pressure, or cardiac and vascular problems typically found in true Type 2 diabetes.
 Correct diagnosis of I is important because insulin treatment will be required much sooner in Type 1.5 than Type 2 diabetes.
 In the UKPDS study, 94% of those with Type 1.5 diabetes required insulin six years after being diagnosed compared to only 16% of those with Type 2 diabetes and no antibodies.3 If Type 1.5 is suspected, a GAD-65 antibody test should be done.
 When GAD-65 or islet cell antibodies are present, the decline in insulin production is faster and the person requires insulin earlier than in Type 2.